GentlemanRider/FreeCAD-Flat-Icons/Workflow/WorkflowGoals.md

 The aim of a unified workflow is to:

-- simplify icons creations and manintainability
+- simplify icons creation and maintenance
 - ensure style consistency
 - build future proof icons, with the possibility to be styled at runtime and / or easily exported using different themes.